sureshmateti97/3D-BlenderModelling/README.md

 # 3D-BlenderModelling
-Assets made in both Maya and Blender
+Modeling in Maya and Blender